Used CNC Machine Maintenance & Inspection Guide: What to Check Before You Buy

 Spindle Bearing Noise and Vibration

 For a more objective assessment, use a vibration analyzer with an accelerometer mounted on the spindle housing.
-Baseline vibration levels vary by spindle type and speed, but sudden increases in vibration velocity or acceleration at specific frequencies indicate bearing defects.
 If you're spending $100,000+ on a machine, hiring a vibration analysis service for $500–$1,000 is money well spent.

 Spindle Thermal Growth

 Run the spindle at 75% of maximum speed for 30 minutes and monitor Z-axis thermal growth using a test indicator touching the end of a test bar.
-A well-designed spindle with proper bearing preload and lubrication will grow 0.0005–0.002 inch and stabilize.
+A well-designed spindle will grow 0.0005–0.002 inch and stabilize.
 Excessive or erratic thermal growth (over 0.003 inch, or growth that doesn't stabilize) indicates bearing preload issues, lubrication problems, or bearing deterioration.
-Some machines have thermal compensation that corrects for this growth in real-time — verify the compensation is functioning correctly.

 Spindle Drawbar and Tool Retention

-Test the drawbar (tool clamping mechanism) by loading and unloading tools multiple times.
+Test the drawbar by loading and unloading tools multiple times.
 The tool should seat firmly and consistently in the spindle taper.
-Measure pull-back force if possible — most BT40/CAT40 spindles should have 1,500–2,000+ pounds of drawbar force.
-Weak drawbar force causes tool pull-out during heavy cuts and inconsistent Z-height.
+Most BT40/CAT40 spindles should have 1,500–2,000+ pounds of drawbar force.
+Weak drawbar force causes tool pull-out during heavy cuts.
 Belleville springs in the drawbar weaken over time and are a relatively inexpensive repair ($500–$2,000) compared to spindle bearing replacement.

 Ballscrew Backlash Testing